bhisaac/5eFP/5eFP-SRD.md

 - The first time you target a creature with a spell, attack, or feature on each of your turns, you gain a follow-up free action: chose a creature within 1 square.
 The creature takes 1 point of damage.
 The damage type remains the same or piercing (if no type is designated).

+# Party Token

+While deployed on the world map, the PCs designate one player as the party token controller.
+The controller of the party token can transfer control at any time before taking an action or a movement.
+All PCs are contained within the party token.
+The party token can move up to the party controller's speed but must do so in 1-square increments.
+Each time the party token moves, the PCs may take one turn in initiative order.

+## Overland

+## Dungeon

 # Making An Attack
 ## Two-Weapon Fighting (needs playtesting)
 ~~When	you	take	the	Attack	action	and	attack	with	a	light	melee	weapon	that	you’re	holding	in	one	hand,	you	can	use	a	bonus	action	to	attack	with	a	different light melee	weapon	that	you’re	holding	in	the	other	hand.
 You	don’t	add	your	ability	modifier	to	the	damage	of	the	bonus	attack,	unless	that	modifier	is	negative.~~